The Process of Tile Roofing

 In the past 40 or so years, the concrete tile installation process has changed drastically from the “old world” installation techniques.
 Concrete tile roofs now allow for dirt and debris to collect under the tiles.
 Most tile roof failures has to do with improper installation.
 The unarguable causes of tile roof system failures are:

 Some realtors and builders will infer or suggest that tile roofs have a lifetime warranty.
 A lot of people don’t realize that while the tile may have a lifetime warranty, the underlayment does not.
 The tile on your roof is not what really makes your roof waterproof.
-The underlayment underneath the tile is the main waterproofing element.
+The underlayment underneath the tile is the main waterproofing element, and if you get this done by a Melbourne emergency roof repair company or a one as good as them near you, then you can ensure safe living.
 The tile acts as a sunscreen for the underlayment, and also serves as a cosmetic element to the building.

 Most tile roofs that are 10 years old or older are made of a 30# underlayment.